Do Belly Bands Stop Dogs from Marking? The Truth about Belly Bands

 Dog belly bands are made out of fabric or diaper material.
 They are used on male dogs to catch urine.

-As their name implies, they wrap around male dogs’ bellies so when they pee, the band collects the urine, much like a diaper does.
+As their name implies, they wrap around male dogs’ bellies so that when they pee, the band collects the urine, much like a diaper does.
 Because a female dog has different anatomy, belly bands don’t work on them, and they’ll need a dog diaper instead.

 Some pet parents use dog belly bands when their dog has problems with house training, territorial marking, or urinary incontinence.